Modern Bathrrom

 Choose bathroom cladding

 Our customers’ safety is paramount when it comes to our products.
-Therefore, we ensure all our wall panels are class 1 fire certified.
+Therefore, we ensure all our wall panels are class 1 fire-certified.

-If you’re looking to make some improvements to your home safety, then swapping your tiles for our fire-resistant PVC bathroom cladding is an inexpensive, simple way to start.
+You may, at some point, have found yourself wondering, “Is PVC cladding fire-proof?”.
+While very few substances are 100% fire-proof, if you’re looking to make some improvements to your home safety, then swapping your tiles for our fire-resistant PVC bathroom cladding is an inexpensive, simple way to start.

-Our wall panels are resistant to the spread of flames, and are designed to turn black and not ignite if a naked flame is exposed to them.
+Our wall panels are resistant to the spread of flames and are designed to turn black and not ignite if a naked flame is exposed to them.
 The cladding we supply would not contribute towards a large-scale fire, such as the Grenfell Tower disaster of 2017.

 Electrical sockets